Villagers in last stand to save Belgian ghost town

-DOEL, Belgium (Reuters) - The Belgian village of Doel is facing its final battle for survival against plans to expand the adjacent port of Antwerp that will erase it from the map to make way for a new dock.
+DOEL, Belgium, June 11 (Reuters) - The Belgian village of Doel is facing its final battle for survival against plans to expand the adjacent port of Antwerp that will erase it from the map to make way for a new dock.

 Doel is wedged between a nuclear power plant and an existing set of docks and once had a population of over a thousand.
 Bu it is now a collection of boarded up houses and vacated shops and home to only about 30 people.